clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 Prevent recurrence by ensuring good airflow, bright indirect light, and avoiding overwatering/over-fertilizing, which attract mealybugs.
 If the infestation is severe or persists, consult a local extension service for region-specific advice.

 ---

+## Exactly, Richard. 🌿 Removing the most heavily infested leaf was a smart move—it eliminated a concentrated source of mealybugs.
+Now, your weekly neem routine will target any remaining or newly hatched crawlers, keeping the infestation from spreading.

+The key is consistency: a thorough spray every 7 days ensures the neem coats all the leaves, including the undersides and any hidden crevices, which is where those tiny, mobile crawlers like to hide.
+Over a few weeks, the population should drop dramatically, and you’ll start seeing clean, healthy leaves throughout the tree.

+Your fig is already showing resilience with its dark green leaves and new growth. 🌱 Think of it as a quiet, ongoing conversation: a little attention each week, and the tree responds in kind.

+Would you like me to help you integrate the mealybug check into your weekly fig care vignette, so you can keep track without extra stress?

+---